Cyclic Complexity of Words: Cyclic Complexity Distinguishes Between Sturmian Words with Different Languages

 \begin{lemma} Let $x$ be a Sturmian word.
 Then $c_{x}(n)=2$ if and only if $n=1$ or there exists a bispecial factor of $x$ of length $n-2$.
 Moreover, when $c_{x}(n)=2$, one conjugacy class has cardinality $n$ and the other has cardinality $1$. \end{lemma}

 \begin{proof} If $n=1$ clearly $c_{x}(n)=2$, so let us suppose $n>1$.
-It is known that if $w$ is a bispecial factor of length $n-2$ of a Sturmian word, then there exists a letter $a$ such that the factors of $x$ of length $n$ are precisely $awa$, and all the conjugates of $awb$ for the letter $b\neq a$.
+If $w$ is a bispecial factor of length $n-2$ of a Sturmian word, then there exists a letter $a$ such that the factors of $x$ of length $n$ are precisely $awa$, and all the conjugates of $awb$ for the letter $b\neq a$ (cf.~\cite{DelMig94}).
 Hence $c_{x}(n)=2$.
 Conversely, suppose $c_{x}(n)=2$ for some $n>1$.
 Then the cyclic classes of factors of $x$ of length $n$ correspond to the abelian classes of factors of $x$ of length $n$.
 Let $w$ (possibly empty) be the left special factor of $x$ of length $n-2.$ Then $01w$ and $10w$ are factors of $x.$ Since $01w$ and $10w$ are abelian equivalent, they must be conjugate.
-Thus by items 2 and 4 of Proposition \ref{prop:centr}, $w$ is a palindrome, whence $w$ is a bispecial factor of $x$. \end{proof}
+Thus by Proposition \ref{prop:centr}, $w$ is a palindrome, whence $w$ is a bispecial factor of $x$. \end{proof}

 It follows that $\liminf_{n\to \infty} c_{x}(n)=2$.
-However, as we will see in the next section, this is not a characterization of Sturmian words.
-We now give the proof of Theorem \ref{theor2}.
+However, as we see in Section \ref{sec:tm}, this is not a characterization of Sturmian words.

 {\bf Theorem 2.} {\it Let $x$ be a Sturmian word.
-If a word $y$ has the same cyclic complexity as $x$ then, up to renaming letters, $y$ is a Sturmian word having the same slope of $x$. }
+If a word $y$ has the same cyclic complexity as $x$ then, up to renaming letters, $y$ is a Sturmian word having the same slope as $x$. }

-\begin{proof} Since $y$ has the same cyclic complexity of $x$, we have that in particular $2=c_{x}(1)=c_{y}(1)$, so $y$ is a binary word.
+\begin{proof} Since $y$ has the same cyclic complexity as $x$, we have that in particular $2=c_{x}(1)=c_{y}(1)$, so $y$ is a binary word.
 We fix for $x$ and $y$ the alphabet $\{0,1\}$.
 Since $x$ is aperiodic, by Theorem \ref{theor1} $c_{x}$ is unbounded.
-Since $x$ and $y$ have the same cyclic complexity we have, always by Theorem \ref{theor1}, that $y$ is aperiodic.
+Since $x$ and $y$ have the same cyclic complexity we have, still by Theorem \ref{theor1}, that $y$ is aperiodic.

-Up to exchanging $0$ and $1$ in $x,$ we can assume that $x$ contains the factor $00$ so that the factors of $x$ of length $2$ are $00,01,10.$ Since $y$ is aperiodic, $y$ has at least three distinct factors of length $2$.
-If $y$ had four factors of length $2$, we would have $c_y(2)=3$, a contradiction.
-Hence $y$ has exactly three factors of length $2$.
+Up to exchanging $0$ and $1$ in $x,$ we can assume that $x$ contains the factor $00$ so that the factors of $x$ of length $2$ are $00,01,10.$ We claim that $y$ too has exactly three factors of length $2.$ In fact, since $y$ is aperiodic, $y$ has at least three distinct factors of length $2.$ If $y$ had four factors of length $2$, then $y$ would have three abelian classes of length $2$ and hence $c_y(2)=3,$ a contradiction.
 Thus, up to exchanging $0$ and $1$ in $y$, we can assume that $x$ and $y$ have the same factors of length $2$.